-Retirees are the biggest group of expats living in France, and the back and forth on the terms of a Brexit deal, and even whether there will be a deal at all, makes it difficult to make financial planning decisions.
-Here’s a look at the possible repercussions on the possible changes for UK pensions in France after Brexit.
+Retirees are the biggest group of expats living in France, and the transition period is an important time for them to plan ahead.
+Here’s a look at the possible repercussions on the possible changes for UK pensions in France when Brexit comes into full effect

 Expats who rely on a pension paid in sterling suffer a blow whenever the pound is in crisis, but this is true even before Brexit and most pensioners are already used to exchange rate fluctuations and have secured a forward contract with a currency broker to protect their pensions from such fluctuations.